| Previous Page | Next Page | Index

 Deal 22 Aug 1814 Remain under quarantine in the Downs.

-Deal 29 Aug 1814 Arrived in the Downs with a convoy from Gibraltar and has sailed for Sheerness, to be paid off.
+Deal 29 Aug 1814 arrived in the Downs with a convoy from Gibraltar and has departed for Sheerness, to be paid off.

 Jul 1830 Woolwich